 What should I do before arm lift surgery to prepare?

 Refrain from smoking

-Stop certain medications which increase the risk of bleeding
+Stop certain medications which thin the blood to avoid increasing the risk of bleeding

 Apply an antiseptic lotion before surgery